rkh/presentations/slides/00_kay.md

 !SLIDE bullets

-* **"The best way to predict the future is to invent it."** *- Alan Kay*

-!SLIDE bullets

-* **"When you don't create things, you become defined by your tastes rather than ability.
+* "When you don't create things, you become defined by your tastes rather than ability.
 Your tastes only narrow and exclude people.
+So create."

-So create."** *- why the lucky stiff*
+* *why the lucky stiff*

 !SLIDE center
 # Why a programming language? #

+!SLIDE bullets

+* About programming languages:

+* "I don’t like any of them, and I don’t think any of them are suitable for the real programming problems of today, whether for systems or for end-users"

+* *Alan Kay*

 !SLIDE bullets
 # Problem Oriented Programming Languages #